Why am I still depressed?

 He’s involved in the latest research on the “bipolar spectrum,” which recognizes bipolar disorder not as two narrowly-defined sub-types, I and II, but as a continuum of symptoms.

 Dr. Phelps writes in a conversational style, but backs up his information with solid science.
-He gives you the latest tools and knowledge so you can:

 Few books on depression and bipolar disorder are as comprehensive as this one.
 You’ll learn the difference between mania and hypomania, what FDA approval really means, how to evaluate a treatment, what non-drug treatments can be effective, what to do about weight gain and more.

 This new way of defining and treating bipolar disorder is gradually replacing traditional psychiatric approaches.